Abhishek-2310/STM32L432KCU6-Development-Toolchain/README.md

 # STM32L432KCU6 Development Toolchain

-This repository contains example code and documentation for interfacing protocols with the STM32F411RE microcontroller.
-The STM32F411RE is a powerful ARM Cortex-M4 microcontroller and supports various communication protocols for seamless interaction with other devices and systems.
+This repository provides instructions and resources for setting up a development toolchain for the STM32L432KCU6 microcontroller.
+The toolchain includes the necessary software and configurations to develop, build, and flash firmware onto the STM32L432KCU6 microcontroller.

 ## Table of Contents